noreplydev/alive-sessions/README.md

 `REQ` sessionID: The session id.
 It can be any string.
 `DEF=5min` expireMs: The session expire time in milliseconds.
 `REQ` action: The callback to be triggered when the session expires.
+`DEF=null` data: Any data to be passed to the callback.

 **Returns:** `Undefined` if the session was created successfully or `throws an error` if something went wrong.